Kotlin Help

 • The build was incremental but took too much time.
 Try reorganizing source files — split big files, save separate classes in different files, refactor large classes, declare top-level functions in different files, and so on.

 Build reports also show the Kotlin version used in the project.
-In addition, starting with Kotlin 1.9.0, you can see whether the current or the K2 compiler was used to compile the code in your Gradle build scans.
+In addition, starting with Kotlin 1.9.0, you can see which compiler was used to compile the code in your Gradle build scans.

 Learn how to read build reports and about how JetBrains uses build reports.